Clariity/heliosx-assessment/README.md

 # HeliosX Frontend Take Home Exercise

 This project was created for the HeliosX frontend take home exercise.
+You can view the application at: https://heliosx-assessment.vercel.app

 ## Tools used